Skip to main content

 Authenticate registry

-Container Registry is a service for storing and managing Docker container images.
-After installing Docker in the user environment, authentication is performed through the Docker CLI (Docker Command Line Interface).
+The Container Registry service allows you to store and manage Docker container images.
+After installing Docker on your environment, you can authenticate via the Docker CLI (Docker Command Line Interface).

 info

-Container Registry is a service for storing and managing Docker container images and requires Docker to be installed in the user environment.
-For detailed instructions on Docker installation, please refer to Docker official documentation.
+The Container Registry service requires Docker to be installed in your environment.
+For more details on installing Docker, refer to the official Docker documentation.

-After creating an access key ID and secret access key, you can log in to Docker using the command.
-When login is successful, Login Succeeded is displayed.
+After obtaining the access key ID and secret access key, use the following command to log in to Docker.
+Upon successful login, Login Succeeded will be displayed.

 Docker login command

-docker login {project name}.{region name}.kcr.dev --username {access key ID} --password {secret access key}
+docker login {project name}.{region}.kcr.dev --username {access key ID} --password {secret access key}

 Set up authentication when pulling Kubernetes images